Back to Top

 Steps to Create GraphQL Query

-Step 1 :- You Create registration.php file
+Step 1 :- Create a registration.php file

 <?php